villevli/villevli.github.io/README.md

 Other tech I have experience with includes **Git**, **Python**, **Bash**, **Java**, **C++**, **JavaScript**, **HTML** and **CSS**.
 I'm also a fast learner of new technologies.

+I strive for simple, easy to understand and maintainable code.
 I make sure the projects I work on stay organized and follow best practices.
 I try to reduce technical debt when I can.
-I like helping others in the team to solve issues, avoid blockers and improve workflows.
+I like helping others to solve issues, avoid blockers and improve workflows.

-Some things I have worked on (scroll down to projects for details):
+Some things I have worked on (Check the projects for more!):
 - Gameplay features and tech
 - UI features and tech
 - Integrating SDK's, backend services and analytics to mobile apps
-- Automation and tools to speed up development
+- Automation, tools and build scripts to speed up development
-- Test automation and build scripts
 - CI/CD pipelines, setting up self hosted mac and windows runners
 - Publishing apps to Google Play and App Store and making them pass the review
-- Authoring technical design documents
+- Authoring technical design documents and onboarding guides
-- Authoring documentation and guides for other developers in project
+- Mentoring juniors and conducting code reviews
 - Optimization (profiling, memory usage, build size, eliminating GC allocations, overdraw, draw calls)

+My professional experience is in mobile games but I have interest in developing also for PC or console.
-I also have some interest in graphics programming, having done some shaders, procedural textures and mesh generation.
+I also have some interest in graphics programming, having done some shaders, procedural terrain, textures and mesh generation.

-I have worked a lot on mobile games but I have interest in developing also for PC.

 - [LinkedIn](https://www.linkedin.com/in/ville-lindblad/)
 - [GitHub](https://github.com/villevli)